experience on our website. If you continue, we'll assume that you are happy to receive

 ESDAL is a free tool provided by the Highways Agency so that you can submit compliant notices.
 ESDAL automatically identifies affected authorities for you, and forwards your notification to the correct areas.
 ESDAL will also identify a number of known issues with proposed routes prior to submission.More information about ESDAL is on the Highways Agency website at highways.gov.uk/specialist-information/abnormal-loads, or you can contact the ESDAL support team on 01642 636 789 or email@example.com

-If you prefer to use email or fax to issue a notification, we provide a number of tools to help you to identify if Network Rail will be affected by your abnormal road load.
-As well as the location of our structures, we also provide an allowable goss vehicle weight for all our bridges on the public highway.
+If you prefer to use email to issue a notification, we provide a number of tools to help you to identify if Network Rail will be affected by your abnormal road load.
+As well as the location of our structures, we also provide an allowable gross vehicle weight for all our bridges on the public highway.

 This information is updated regularly and is available in three file formats: Excel, AutoRoute and Google Earth.

 Print the Highways Agency template and complete all sections.

 Hauliers must indemnify us when a road load affects our structures*.
 We accept annual indemnities.